Archives November 2004

 Just had a dream in a style that I haven't had much since leaving architecture, very film-noire, lots of montage and suggestive imagery, with really hard-to-interpret symbols crawling over various surfaces.

-The dream was a standard "get your house in order" type thing, set in a cottage, where my mother, father and myself were ...!-->!-->
+The dream was a standard "get your house in order" type thing, set in a cottage, where my mother, father and myself were moving ...!-->!-->

 Pinning down memory leaks in large-ish systems with large numbers of libraries is a bit of a pain.
 I wind up using the silly Windows task manager (yes, I'm still using Windows, despite having fixed Linux (sort-of) a while ago).
-Sure, I don't do this very often, but would be nice to have ...
+Sure, I don't do this very often, but would be nice to have tools when ...

 Natasha caught wind of Alan's wife's "serendipitous" words challenge.
 She's apparently up to 250 words... running the word-finder script, however, says that there's something like 1845 words in total (though that includes abbreviations and proper nouns)... hopefully it's not distracting her from writing the novel.